-On July 9, 2015, the (FASB) voted to approve a deferral of the effective date of ASU 2014-09 by one year to December 15, 2017 for annual reporting periods beginning after that date.
-The Company is evaluating the application method and the impact of this new standard on our financial statements, but does not expect the impact to be material.
+On July 9, 2015, the FASB voted to approve a deferral of the effective date of ASU 2014-09 by one year to December 15, 2017 for annual reporting periods beginning after that date.
+The Company expects to adopt the new revenue standard using the modified retrospective approach and expects to quantify and disclose the expected impact, if any, of adopting this amended guidance in the third quarter Form 10-Q. While the Company is still evaluating the impact of the amended guidance, it does not expect the impact to be material.